cadoman/Nocturnal--Violet-Sea/README.md

 # Nocturnal--Violet-Sea
-I made a theme using Nocturnal.
+I made a theme for BetterDiscord using Nocturnal.
 That's about it.